saifeemustafaq/aws_ex/Create a Static Website Using Amazon S3/Create_a_Static_Website_Using_Amazon_S3.md

 ## Part 1: Create an S3 bucket

+### 1. Get the files
-### 1. First step is to make a website using HTML CSS locally.
+First step is to make a website using HTML CSS locally.
 Or you can consume this template(HTML/CSS) and edit the values as you want: https://github.com/saifeemustafaq/html_css_resume_template

 (I am considering that you already have registered for an AWS account)

+---

+### 2. Find S3
-### 2. Head over to the AWS console: https://aws.amazon.com/console and type "**S3**" in the search bar right on the top.
+Head over to the AWS console: https://aws.amazon.com/console and type "**S3**" in the search bar right on the top.
 Click on **S3** that is now visible in the results.

 ![Home page of AWS Console](./images/homePage.png)

 ---

+### 3. Bucket creation
-### 3. This will lead you to the following page where you have to click on _**Create bucket**_
+This will lead you to the following page where you have to click on _**Create bucket**_

 ![Create bucket button](./images/createBucket.png)

 ---

+### 4. Bucket configuration
-### 4. On the next page where you will be creating the bucket:
+On the next page where you will be creating the bucket:
 - Give a unique name for the bucket in all small caps (example: bucketmaster9000)
 - Find the section "Block Public Access settings for this bucket", uncheck the **Block all public access** option.
 - An acknowledgement will open up as soon as you uncheck the **Block all public access**.
 Tick that box to acknowledge